Skip to main content

 Potential breaches and reporting

-If any breaches of our processes or potential cases of Modern Slavery are identified – whether through internal audit, whistleblowing or any other route – these should be reported to the General Counsel and the Group People Director (if involving TRG staff) or the Group Procurement Director (if supply chain related).
-If, following consideration, it appears that the case involves possible criminal offences under the Modern Slavery Act (or any other law), the matter should be referred up to the CFO and CEO and the police informed.
+If any breaches of our processes or potential cases of Modern Slavery are identified – whether through internal audit, whistleblowing or any other route – these should be reported to the Concessions & Barburrito CEO, as well as the TRG General Counsel and the TRG People Director (if involving staff) or the TRG Procurement Director (if supply chain related).
+If, following consideration, it appears that the case involves possible criminal offences under the Modern Slavery Act (or any other law), the matter should be referred up to the TRG CFO and CEO and the police informed.

 Governance

 Heads of each relevant business area or function, including brand and divisional managing directors, and the heads of the procurement, legal, property, finance and IT teams have responsibility for their department’s compliance with relevant policies.
-All key Group policies are approved at Board or senior executive level and are reviewed annually to assess their effectiveness for the future.
+All key TRG and Concessions & Barburrito policies are approved at the relevant Board or senior executive level and are reviewed regularly to assess their effectiveness for the future.

 Assessment of effectiveness in preventing Modern Slavery

 We will continue to keep under review new risks as they emerge and carefully monitor both existing and new suppliers and business activities.
-Our procurement team have a robust verification programme in place to confirm our suppliers’ compliance with the Modern Slavery Act and TRG policies, based on SEDEX registration (where appropriate), regular supplier visits, ongoing communication, and supplier reviews and audits.
-We believe in continuous improvement in the prevention of Modern Slavery and we will continue to review our processes annually to ensure they reflect best practice – for example, we are looking to ensure improved onboarding, review and audit procedures are in place for suppliers not managed through central procurement, and at expanding the scope of our Modern Slavery training programmes.
+The TRG procurement team have a robust verification programme in place to confirm suppliers’ compliance with the Modern Slavery Act and TRG policies, based on SEDEX registration (where appropriate), regular supplier visits, ongoing communication, and supplier reviews and audits.
+We believe in continuous improvement in the prevention of Modern Slavery and we will continue to review our processes annually to ensure they reflect best practice – for example, we are looking to ensure improved onboarding, review and audit procedures are in place for all suppliers not managed through central procurement, and at expanding the scope of our Modern Slavery training programmes.
+From 2026 we are also requesting key food and drink suppliers to complete the food supply chain sustainability framework self-assessment tool developed by the IGD, which covers human rights.

 Signed by